Pabiak/Pabiak/README.md

 Beyond coding, I have a passion for exploring new technologies and staying up-to-date with the latest advancements. 🌱 I believe that continuous learning and growth are key to reaching new heights.
 In my free time, I also enjoy diving into thrilling crime novels, challenging my mind with Rubik's Cubes, and hitting the gym to stay fit and active. 📚🧩🏋️‍♀️

-Currently, I'm primarily working on Frontend development using TypeScript, React and Remix.
+Currently, I'm primarily working on Frontend development using TypeScript and React.
 # Technologies I use 💻🛠️
 <div>
     <h3>Main stack:</h3>